 - Having one that has waterproof yet breathable fabric is also vital as you would most likely put used clothes in your compression bag as well.
 Last thing you want is have the smell of used clothes stick to the interior.

-With those in mind, might I recommend compression sacks that utilize ultra sil-nylon fabric.
+With those in mind, might I recommend compression sacks that utilize ultra sil-nylon fabric?
 This material is lightweight, durable and waterproof.
 It’s easy to clean as well which is a huge plus for outdoor bags.
 Make sure you read instructions when it comes to cleaning your compression bag though as some are not machine washable.
 There are handy cleaning tutorials you can find online to help ensure you maintain the quality and durability of the fabric.

-You should also be aware of the storage limit for each type of compression sack.
+You should also be aware of the storage limit for each type of bag.
 Products will state the storage capacity of the bag so make sure you stay within that range.
 If you pack heavy then go for 30 liters and above, while there are also 10-liter compression packs that you can use if you only bring a handful of clothes on your travels.

 When it comes to travelling, having the right gear will save you a ton of hassle.
 A compression sack is helpful when you need to save space or if carry-on size is a factor when travelling.
-That being said, even the highest quality compression sack will have a short lifespan if not taken care of properly.
-Constantly packing your compression sack to the brim will put tremendous strain on the fabric making it more susceptible to rips overtime.
+That being said, even the highest quality sack will have a short lifespan if not taken care of properly.
+Constantly packing your bag to the brim will put tremendous strain on the fabric making it more susceptible to rips overtime.